 The response to CORSIA must not undermine the achievement of domestic EU climate targets.
-When the EU set its climate targets, it included the emissions of flights within and leaving from Europe in the EU ETS.
-This means that if outgoing international flights are excluded from Europe's emission cuts, other sectors need to do more to achieve the EU's climate targets in a cost-effective manner.
+When the EU set its climate targets, it included the emissions of flights and covered them under the EU ETS.
+This means that if outgoing international aviation is excluded from Europe's emission cuts, other sectors need to do more to achieve the EU's climate targets in a cost-effective manner.